niplav/site/language.md

 New Eponymous Laws
 -------------------

-* [Zeynep's razor](./notes.html#Examples_and_Counterexamples_for_Zeyneps_Razor): "first-order effects are rarely outweighed by rebound effects"
+* *[Zeynep's razor](./notes.html#Examples_and_Counterexamples_for_Zeyneps_Razor)*: "first-order effects are rarely outweighed by rebound effects"
-* Guzey's law: Good hobbyist internet science writers & scientists are afflicted by a peculiar disease: they produce some (or a lot of) good output, and then someone gives them enough money to start an organization, and they never write anything interesting again.
+* *Guzey's law* (or, less politely, *Guzey's disease*): Good hobbyist internet science writers & scientists are afflicted by a peculiar disease: they produce some (or a lot of) good output, and then someone gives them enough money to start an organization, and they never write anything interesting again.

 Daygame
 --------